kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

-       +-- train.py              [script to run a training] +-- inference.py          [script to predict on the test data] +-- ensemble.py           [script that creats out of mutliple preditions an ensemble prediction by averaging]
+       +-- train.py              [script to run a training] +-- inference.py          [script to predict on the test data] +-- ensemble.py           [script that creats out of mutliple preditions an ensemble prediction by averaging] +-- ...
 ```

+Our code is build such that it allows to

+1. reproduce runs
+2. compare runs
+3. keep results of finished runs

+We use configuration files to simplify not only to run different models with different configurations but also to
+reproduce past runs.
+Configuration files can be found in the
+folder `cil-road-segmentation/road_segmentation_main/configurations`.
+They allow to change the dataset, data
+augmentations, model, model parameters, optimizer, learning rate scheduler, and so on.
+Moreover, logging with
+`tensorboard` and `comet` gives us the ability to track and compare results of different runs at ease.
+For every run a
+"run-folder" is created which takes the name `<datetime>-<configfile-name>`.
+This folder keeps the `stdout` log,
+the `tensorboard` log and additionally the model weights-checkpoint.
+This serves as a back up of executed runs.

 ## Reproducibility